how to marry in grenada

 What are the legal requirements to get married in Grenada?

 Legal age for marriage is 21 years for both men and women.
-If under 21 years old then parental consent is required
+If under 21 years old

 Bride and Groom may not be related.